ludwig-ai/ludwig-docs/docs/getting_started/evaluate.md

 After the model has been trained, it can be used to predict the target output features on new data.

 We've created a small test dataset containing input features for 10 movie reviews that we can use for testing.
-Download this dataset <a id="raw-url" href="https://raw.githubusercontent.com/connor-mccorm/ludwig-ai/ludwig-docs/tree/master/docs/rotten_tomatoes_test.csv">here</a>.
+Download this dataset [here](https://github.com/ludwig-ai/ludwig-docs/raw/getting-started/docs/data/rotten_tomatoes_test.csv)

 Now, let's make some predictions on the test dataset: